gluetool.glue module¶

 - caused_by (tuple) – If set, contains tuple as returned by

-, describing the exception that caused this one to be born.None
+sys.exc_info(), describing the exception that caused this one to be born.Noneotherwise.

 -